How cryptocurrencies have increased blockchain’s public visibility

 Ethereum was launched in July 2015, so back then there were no “Smart Contracts” to play with, and this has been a blessing for me, as I was forced to work on the lower level of the blockchain code, thus learning consensus mechanics architecture and P2P transactions logic.

 In 2015, I implemented a trade finance platform using DeBuNe, giving birth to Open Trade Docs, a solution for trade finance document management.
 In 2016, I started MagniSign, a pivot of SoundKey, a hardware solution to produce cryptographic signatures safely.
 This video gives a glimpse into how the system works.

 These projects have actually laid the foundation for my current journey toward decentralization.
 We will discuss that in the third article of this series.

-This is the second part of a series of many parts.
+This is the second part of a series of five parts.
 Here the links to the other parts.